Le Guilvinec: Discover a Breton nugget

 Every Tuesday and Sunday, from 9am to 2pm, the Guilvinec market comes alive.
 It’s an opportunity to discover and taste the region’s fresh produce, from seafood to Breton specialities.
 The port’s restaurants offer a speciality: langoustines, nicknamed “demoiselles du Guilvinec”.

-L’Homme et la Mer photo festival: an artistic celebration
+L’Homme et la Mer photo festival

 Now an institution, the Festival L’Homme et la Mer takes over the streets, walls, port and pedestrian areas of Guilvinec from June to September.
 It’s a veritable open-air gallery, blending art with the town’s maritime ambience.
 Take the opportunity to take a look around!